Responsive Supply Chain Management in Manufacturing Industry from HelpWithAssignment.com

-In designing supply chain in an e-biz environment, companies have to integrate various aspects of competitive priority, the nature of the product and the complexity of the manufacturing process in order to be successful.
-When designing a supply chain, some fundamental principals of value chain should be exploited to respond quickly to the dynamic business environment.
+In designing the supply chain in an e-biz environment, companies have to integrate various aspects of competitive priority, the nature of the product and the complexity of the manufacturing process in order to be successful.
+When designing a supply chain, some fundamental principals of the value chain should be exploited to respond quickly to the dynamic business environment.
 As such, supply chain design needs to be fine-tuned constantly to match the evolving industry paradigm.

 When new product introductions are frequent and product variety is high, the responsive supply chain option is more attractive as it reacts quickly to market demand.
-When product life cycle is long, demand is relatively stable and demand volume is high, efficient supply chain is more appropriate.
+When the product life cycle is long, demand is relatively stable and demand volume is high, the efficient supply chain is more appropriate.
 Both responsive supply chain and efficient supply chain can be applied to fast, medium and slow clock speed products.

 Responsive supply chain and fast clock speed product – personal computer

 - It is centered on two key elements: a direct business model and intense customer focus, Dell strives to eliminate retailers and other resellers so as to reduce product delivery cycle time and cost.
-Dell sells computer systems and related services directly to customers in the global market through internet and call centers.
+Dell sells computer systems and related services directly to customers in the global market through the internet and call centers.

-- To reduce order cycle, Dell uses the internet and call centers to promote its direct order model.
-The traditional PC supply chain has distribution network as an additional link in the supply chain.
+- To reduce the order cycle, Dell uses the internet and call centers to promote its direct order model.
+The traditional PC supply chain has a distribution network as an additional link in the supply chain.
 Customers can order PCs directly from Dell and configure computers to meet their needs.

 - The orders are directly routed to the manufacturing floor.
 From there the PCs are built, tested and sent to the customers all within 5-7 business days after the customers placed the orders.
-Dell’s direct model allows for better understanding of customer needs.
+Dell’s direct model allows for a better understanding of customer needs.

 - To reduce its procurement cycle time, Dell shifts from a traditionally fashioned assembly line to cellular manufacturing techniques and established strategic alliances with its key suppliers.